 Same with rent, my rent is 15k for a 2 bedroom cottage, in a huge garden and a private driveway.
-But next month due to the implementation of city taxes my rent will go up with a 1000 pesos to 16k.
+But next month due to the implementation of city taxes my rent will go up by 1000 pesos to 16k.

-The Philippines is copying the West where it comes to tax-strategies, development, housing, social care, and health care.
+The Philippines is copying the West when it comes to tax strategies, development, housing, social care, and health care.
 And prices rise quickly in this country.

-For example, the prices of Phill Health will be raised with 300 percent from this month onward.
+For example, the prices of Phill Health will be raised by 300% from this month onward.
 And many cities start charging city taxes for properties that are rented out.